Punktum-dk/epp-xsd-files/README.md

 - EPP Service version 2.3.X
 - Clearing out some minor issues in the DK Hostmaster XSD
+- Removed excessive import statements, one should suffice
+- All XML cleaned up and formatted, mostly by automation

 <a id="24"></a>
 ### 2.4